hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/create.md

 * Command - The command to run when starting the container.
 * Env - A list of environment variables in the form of ["VAR=value"[,"VAR2=value2"]].
 * Header - The http response headers of the endpoint of func status query.
-* MaxConcurrency - The maximum number of concurrent container, default (-1) is container quota.
 * MaxLimit - The maximum number of func call which waiting for completed, default (-1) is unlimit.
 * UUID - The uuid of func.
 * Created - The created date of func.